TanikkaB/end-to-end-data-analytics-portfolio/README.md

 # End-to-End Data Analytics Portfolio
 End-to-end data analytics portfolio covering ETL pipelines, stakeholder-focused visualisation, and time-series forecasting using Python.

-This repository showcases a three-phase, end-to-end data analytics project completed as part of a Level 4 Data Analyst apprenticeship.
-The portfolio demonstrates the full analytics lifecycle — from raw data preparation and integrity assurance, through exploratory and visual analytics, to time series forecasting and predictive insight.
+This repository demonstrates an end-to-end data analytics project using real organisational data, covering the full lifecycle from raw data preparation to predictive insight.
+The work reflects applied analytics practice in a business context, with a focus on data quality, stakeholder communication, and decision support.

-The work is based on real organisational data and addresses genuine business challenges around engagement tracking, reporting accuracy, and proactive planning.
-It evidences technical, ethical, and professional competencies aligned to industry and apprenticeship assessment standards.
+The portfolio showcases how structured data engineering, visual analytics, and forecasting can be combined to improve reporting accuracy, operational efficiency, and strategic planning.

 ---

-## Project Overview
+## Project Summary

-The portfolio is structured into three standalone projects, each building on the previous phase:
+The portfolio is organised into three standalone projects, each addressing a distinct stage of the analytics lifecycle:

 ### 🔹 Project 1: Data Integrity & ETL
-**Focus:** Data cleaning, standardisation, anonymisation, and integration
+**Business problem:** Fragmented, inconsistent data limited trust in reporting and slowed analysis.

+**What I delivered:**
-- Designed a repeatable ETL pipeline to consolidate fragmented datasets
+- Designed a repeatable ETL pipeline to clean, standardise, and integrate multiple datasets
-- Addressed duplicated records, inconsistent schemas, and mixed data granularity
+- Resolved duplication, inconsistent identifiers, and mixed data granularity
-- Implemented GDPR-compliant anonymisation and validation checks
+- Applied GDPR-compliant anonymisation and validation checks
-- Produced a single, reliable source of truth for downstream analysis
+- Created a single, reliable dataset to support reporting and downstream analytics

-📂 Folder: `project_1_data_integrity/`
+📂 `project_1_data_integrity/`
-📘 Notebook: `01_project1_data_integrity.ipynb`

 ---

-### 🔹 Project 2: Visual Analytics & User Experience
+### 🔹 Project 2: Visual Analytics & Stakeholder Reporting
-**Focus:** Insightful, accessible, stakeholder-ready data visualisation
-- Transformed cleaned data into clear monthly visual insights
-- Applied user experience (UX) principles: consistency, accessibility, usability
-- Built reusable, brand-aligned charts for non-technical stakeholders
+**Business problem:** Insights were difficult to interpret quickly, especially for non-technical stakeholders.

+**What I delivered:**
-- Enabled faster interpretation of attendance, demographics, and impact
+- Built clear, accessible visual analytics to communicate attendance, demographics, and impact
+- Applied user experience (UX) principles to dashboards and charts
+- Introduced consistent branding and layout for trust and usability
+- Reduced manual reporting effort and improved insight adoption

-📂 Folder: `project_2_visual_analytics/`
+📂 `project_2_visual_analytics/`
-📘 Notebook: `02_project2_visual_analytics.ipynb`

 ---

-### 🔹 Project 3: Time Series Forecasting & Predictive Analytics
+### 🔹 Project 3: Forecasting & Predictive Insight
-**Focus:** Forecasting demand to support proactive planning
-- Analysed historical monthly sign-up data
+**Business problem:** Planning was reactive, with limited visibility of future demand.

+**What I delivered:**
-- Applied time series techniques (decomposition, smoothing, autocorrelation)
+- Analysed historical engagement using time series methods
 - Built and evaluated forecasting models (naïve vs regression using RMSE)
+- Identified seasonal patterns and long-term trends
-- Generated forward-looking insights to inform strategic decision-making
+- Produced forward-looking insights to support proactive planning and resource allocation

-📂 Folder: `project_3_forecasting/`
+📂 `project_3_forecasting/`
-📘 Notebook: `03_project3_time_series_forecasting.ipynb`

 ---

-## Key Skills Demonstrated
+## Tools & Techniques

-- Python (Pandas, NumPy, Matplotlib, Seaborn, SciPy)
+- **Python:** Pandas, NumPy, Matplotlib, Seaborn, SciPy, Statsmodels
-- Data cleaning, wrangling, and integration
-- Relational data concepts and joins
-- Descriptive, predictive, and prescriptive analytics
-- Time series analysis and forecasting
+- **Analytics:** ETL pipelines, descriptive statistics, time series analysis, forecasting
-- Data visualisation and storytelling
-- User experience (UX) design for analytics
-- Ethical data use and GDPR compliance
-- Stakeholder-focused communication
+- **Visualisation:** Stakeholder-focused charts, UX-led design
+- **Data Practices:** GDPR compliance, anonymisation, ethical analysis

 ---

-## Data Ethics & Governance

-All analysis was conducted in line with GDPR and ethical data principles.
-Personally identifiable information (PII) was anonymised at ingestion, and only non-sensitive, analysis-ready datasets were used within the notebooks.
-Outputs focus on aggregated insight rather than individual-level identification.
+## Business Value Demonstrated

+- Improved data reliability and trust in reporting
+- Reduced time spent on manual data reconciliation
+- Enabled faster, clearer decision-making for non-technical stakeholders
+- Introduced predictive insight to support proactive planning
+- Built foundations for scalable, automated reporting and analytics

 ---

-## How to Use This Repository
+## How to Navigate

-Each project notebook is **standalone** and can be run independently:
+Each project notebook is fully standalone and can be run independently.

-1. Start with **Project 1** to understand the data preparation and integrity work.
-2. Move to **Project 2** to explore visual analytics and UX-driven reporting.
-3. Finish with **Project 3** to see forecasting, model evaluation, and predictive insight.

-Key visual outputs are saved in each project’s `images/` folder for quick review without running the notebooks.
+Key visual outputs are saved in each project’s `images/` folder for quick review.

 ---

 ## About This Portfolio

-This portfolio reflects real-world analytics practice rather than toy examples.
+This portfolio reflects real-world analytics work rather than synthetic examples.
-It demonstrates how data analytics can move from operational complexity and fragmentation toward reliable insight, clearer communication, and forward-looking decision support.
+It demonstrates my approach to solving ambiguous data problems, building reliable analytical workflows, and translating complex analysis into clear, actionable insight.